Halokavod/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6.This script adds permissions to multiple users well as the file hello 7.This script adds execution permision
 8.This script gives permissions to other users, with restrictios on group and owner 9.This script sets the mode of the file hello
+10.This script sets the modeexactly as the file hello